csiro-risk-assessment/mozzie/paper.md

 ---
-title: 'Mozzie: spatio-temporal species dynamics'
+title: 'Mozzie: a computationally efficient simulator for the spatio-temporal modelling of mosquitoes'
 tags:
   - Python
   - Cython